simonmichael/hledger/site/download.md

 Below are three ways to build the latest release, in order of preference.

 Note, building all hledger tools for the first time could take as much as an hour, 1G of free memory, and 1G of disk space.
+(We're not bloated; we just sit atop a lot of fine Haskell engineering!)
 You can kill and restart it without losing progress, and subsequent builds will be much faster.
 Also, here are some known build issues and workarounds:\
 <span class=warnings>
 [arch: advice from Arch wiki](https://wiki.archlinux.org/index.php/Haskell)\